 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Pregnancy: Strict birth control methods must be used by women who may become pregnant while taking this medication.
-If you become pregnant despite using birth control, stop taking gemfibrozil contact your doctor.
-Women who are planning pregnancy should stop taking gemfibrozil several months before conception.
+If you become pregnant despite using birth control, stop taking gemfibrozil and contact your doctor.
+Women who are planning to become pregnant should stop taking gemfibrozil several months before conception.

 Children: The safety and effectiveness of this medication have not been established for children.